lerocha/sharpforce/README.md

 ## Sharpforce - Salesforce REST API client for .NET and Xamarin iOS/Android

-This project is on early stage with basic functionality at this point.

 It implements a simple client for the [Salesforce REST API][1] using [RestSharp][2] and targeting multiple platforms.

 ### Features